karstenw/nodebox-pyobjc/README.md

 The current version is 1.9.32

+The current branch is [py38](https://github.com/karstenw/nodebox-pyobjc/tree/py38) which handles the transition to python 3.

 Download the compiled app from my [dropbox](http://goo.gl/dZDic5).

 As of 2018-05-05 and version 1.9.31 OS X 10.9 is the minimum OS version needed to run NodeBox.
 Prior Versions should run on 10.6 and above.